 At December 31, 2014, the closing price of the Usiminas' ordinary shares as quoted on the BM&FBovespa Stock Exchange was BRL12.3 (approximately \$4.63) per share, giving Tenaris's ownership stake a market value of approximately \$115.7 million (Level 1).
-At that date, the restated carrying value of the Usiminas investment amounted to \$113.1 million.
+At December 31, 2014, the carrying value of Tenaris's ownership stake in Usiminas, was approximately \$209.3 million.
+This amount includes tangible and intangible assets allocated in the purchase price for \$50 million.